 Prior to joining Collins Counseling in November 2022, Amber gained extensive experience in varied counseling roles.
 These include working with Mobile Metro Treatment Center, Judson College, The Bridge Inc. Campbell Center, Catholic Social Services, ECD Program, The Harbor Partial Hospital Program, and Pathway Healthcare.

-As a Mobile counselor, Amber uses a variety of therapies including Cognitive Behavioral Therapy (CBT), Dialectical Behavioral Therapy (DBT), Motivational Interviewing, and prevention approaches to help patients with an approach tailored specifically for them.
+Amber uses a variety of therapies including Cognitive Behavioral Therapy (CBT), Dialectical Behavioral Therapy (DBT), Motivational Interviewing, and prevention approaches to help patients with an approach tailored specifically for them.

 In her spare time, Amber loves to spend time with her family, cooking, reading murder mystery books, watching any and all Alabama sports events, and going to the movies.